Up to 40,000 flee rebel assault in central Sudan - U.N.

 Simmering rebellions have frustrated efforts to bring stability to a country in one of Africa's most unstable neighbourhoods.

-Over the past two weeks, both rebels and government forces have also reported clashes in the north-eastern tip of South Kordofan, an oil-producing state, in areas near Kosti, Sudan's biggest Nile river port, and key sugar plants.
+Over the past two weeks, both rebels and government forces have also reported clashes in the northeastern tip of South Kordofan, which is close to Kosti, Sudan's biggest Nile river port, and key sugar plants.

 The latest battle was reported on Sunday.

-Almost 40,000 people had fled clashes in different areas of South Kordofan, and most of them had taken refuge in the town of El Rahad, the United Nations said in a report.
+Almost 40,000 people had fled clashes in different areas of the oil-producing state South Kordofan, and most of them had taken refuge in the town of El Rahad, the United Nations said in a report.

 "HAC (the Sudan government's Humanitarian Aid Commission) expects more people to arrive in El Rahad in the coming days," the U.N.
 Office for the Coordination of Humanitarian Affairs said.